akshayverma5122/Kubernetes/cka/04-Logging-and-Monitoring/OpenTelemetry/otel-collector.md

 * opentelemetry kubernetes operator - it manages deployment of collector and auto instrumentation. it can be installed via helm or directly using yaml file. it manages the automatics service creation, endpoint discovery and upgrades.
 * annotate the resource like deployment, namespace, pod and sts to inject the auto instrumentation library by operator.
 * important receiver for kubernetes - k8sattributes, kubeletstats, filelog, kubernetes cluster and object, hostmetrics, prometheus,
-* collector deployment mode in kubernets
+* collector deployment mode in kubernets - daemonsets, gateway pattern, sidecar, statefulset
 * Daemonsets - collector on each node. handles logs, kubeletstats, hostmetrics, contaier metrics
 * gateway pattern - collector running as kubernetes deployment. run as centralised services. collect cluster wide telemetry - k8sobject, k8s_cluster. act as gateway endpoint for daemonset collector or sometimes directly from app pod.
 * sidecar - run collector in same app pod
 * statefulset - if collector want stable identity and wanted to scrap the prometheus style telemetry scraping.